hamid-shahsavani/negar/README.md

     ```
   + #### *line*
     ```python
-      # set 'Flase' and 'True' value for show line python file in log file ...
+      # set 'Flase' and 'True' value for show line python file in log file , default is False ...
       line = True
     ```